Cooling force on ions in a magnetized electron plasma: Summary

 As the main goal of this paper we suggest a more advanced analytical model for calculations of the cooling force which is appropriate for modeling many experimental situations with moderate or strong magnetic guiding fields.
-In principle, the average involved in Eq.~\eqref{eq:a41} can also be done numerically with recorded ion beam distributions or analytically using other ion distributions like e.g. the parabolic distribution function as it occurs in CELSIUS~\cite{fed06,fedo06}.
-Systematic comparisons for different distribution functions and other experiments on electron cooling as well as with Monte Carlo numerical simulations are currently in progress and the results will be reported elsewhere.
+The resulting cooling forces $\mathbf{F}(\mathbf{v}_{i})$ and $\EuScript{F}(u)$ can, for instance, also be tabulated in a suitable manner to be used as input for simulations of electron cooling using the BETACOOL package \cite{lav95,mad99}.
+In addition, further improvement might be achieved by performing the average involved in Eq.~\eqref{eq:a41} numerically with recorded ion beam distributions or analytically using other ion distributions like e.g. the parabolic distribution function as it occurs in CELSIUS~\cite{fedot06,fedo06,fed06}.
+Systematic comparisons for different distribution functions and other experiments on electron cooling as well as with CTMC simulations are in progress and will be reported elsewhere.

-Finally we would like to mention that our results for the cooling forces $F_{\parallel}(\mathbf{v}_{i})$ and $\EuScript{F}(u)$ can be tabulated in a suitable manner to be used as input for simulations of electron cooling using the BETACOOL package \cite{lav95,mad99}.